Skip to main content

 Harris County Pct.
 4 deputy accused of killing wife posed as mistress’ husband to adjust life insurance, records say

-Court documents describe an affair that included matching tattoos, an engagement ring, numerous phone calls, and life insurance policy activity
+Court documents describe an affair that included matching tattoos, an engagement ring, and changes to a life insurance policy

 LaMarcus Smith (left), Matching tattoos and engagement ring images from court docs (right) (Fort Bend County Sheriff's Office)